BillyDM/billydm.github.io/content/blog/audio-plugin-suite.md

 ### [Limiter No6] (Free)
 ![screenshot](/images/audio-plugin-suite/limiter6.jpg)

-A very versitile limiter.
+A very versatile limiter.
 Great for mastering.

 Tokyo Dawn has also made a paid version of this plugin with more features called `TDR Limiter 6 GE`.